wagnercc/bulb-state-app/README.md

 # bulb-state-app
 A simple lightbulb app created for the graduation iOS class.
-Using state control, picker and zstack.
+This project was built using state control, picker and zstack.

 ## App layout